Dynamics of geodesics, and Maass cusp forms: Discretization of geodesics

 as set of representatives, where

 The associated cross section

-is the set of unit tangent vectors $\wh v\in SX$ sitting on the geodesic from $\pi(i)$ to $\pi(\infty)$ such that the geodesic emanating from $\wh v$ does not converge to the cusp $\pi(\infty)$ in future or past time.
+is the set of unit tangent vectors~$\wh v\in SX$ sitting on the geodesic from~$\pi(i)$ to~$\pi(\infty)$ such that the geodesic emanating from~$\wh v$ does not converge to the cusp~$\pi(\infty)$ in future or past time.
 A pictorial representation of~$C^*$ and~$\wh C$ is given in Figure~\ref{fig:crosssection}.
+Choosing a set of representatives~$C^*$ such that the base points of its elements forms the geodesic from~$0$ to~$\infty$ in~$h$ is motivated by the integral expression in~\eqref{eq:paramintegral}.
+Its effect will become clearer in Section~\ref{sec:TO}.